 - Bouvier Des Flandres: These canines were bred to be working dogs and have a fiercely independent spirit.
 When mature, they can stand at two feet at the shoulders and have strong, muscular bodies.
 The Bouvier’s long black coat needs trimming regularly during the year to maintain it.
 It can be difficult to wash and rinse them because of the thickness of their fur.
 So, only bathe your Bouvier when absolutely necessary.

 Just because these dogs don’t shed, doesn’t mean their coats don’t need to be groomed.
 Most of them need fairly regular grooming to keep their coats clean and free from matting.
-Take the time to adequately groom them and you’ll enjoy lots of happy times with your dogs without the hassle of vacuuming up their fur everyday.
+Take the time to adequately groom them and you’ll enjoy lots of happy times with your dogs without the hassle of vacuuming up their fur everyday and look into the best de-shedding dog tool.

 Wahl blades are engineered using high precision grinding technology ensuring the best cutting performance.
 The consistency and sharpness of each tooth on the precision ground blade creates a better cut that is more even and better quality than any competitor using stamped blades.